Kāpiti Line

 Metlink's Kāpiti Line is the electrified southern portion of the North Island Main Trunk railway between New Zealand's capital city, Wellington, and Waikanae on the Kāpiti Coast, operated by Transdev Wellington on behalf of Greater Wellington Regional Council.
 Trains run frequently every day, with stops at 16 stations.
 Until 20 February 2011 it was known as the Paraparaumu Line.

-Construction
+History

-The Kāpiti Line was constructed by the Wellington and Manawatu Railway Company (W&MR) as part of its line between Wellington and Longburn, south of Palmerston North.
-It was built by a group of Wellington businessmen frustrated with the indecision of the government about the construction of a west coast route out of Wellington.
+The Kāpiti Line was constructed by the Wellington and Manawatu Railway Company (WMR) as part of its line between Wellington and Longburn, south of Palmerston North.
 Construction of the line began in September 1882 and followed a circuitous, steep route via Johnsonville.
 It was opened to Plimmerton in October 1885 and completed on 3 November 1886.
 The final spike was driven just north of Paraparaumu, at Otaihanga.

-The government acquired the Wellington and Manawatu Railway Company on the 7 December 1908 and incorporated it into its national network as the southern portion of the North Island Main Trunk line.
+The government acquired the WMR company on the 7 December 1908 and incorporated it into its national network as the southern portion of the North Island Main Trunk line.

-Deviation and electrification

-In 1928, work began on a deviation to avoid the difficult section of the line between Wellington and Tawa through Johnsonville.
-The deviation required the construction of two significant tunnels between Kaiwharawhara and Tawa.
-It opened as a single track line to freight on 24 July 1935 and as a double track line to passengers on 19 June 1937.
-The Wellington to Johnsonville section was retained as the Johnsonville Line.

-Electrification from Wellington to Paekakariki was completed on 24 July 1940, avoiding the smoke nuisance in the new deviation's lengthy second tunnel, and providing extra tractive effort on the Paekakariki Hill between Pukerua Bay and Paekakariki.
-Paekakariki became a major station where long-distance trains swapped from steam (later diesel) to electric motive power and became the northern terminus of the commuter line for many years.
-Electrification was extended to Paraparaumu on 7 May 1983 and to Waikanae on 20 February 2011.